cosminadrianpopescu/ng-cabled/README.md

 ```

 Notice how now the behaviour of the component is changed.
 The user of the
-`ParentComponents` needs to know to call in `ngOnInit` `super.ngOnInit()`.
-Of
+`ParentComponents` needs to know to call in `ChildComponent`'s `ngOnInit` the
-course, when we have to deal with big development teams, such a mistake could
+`super.ngOnInit()`.
+Of course, when we have to deal with big development
-slip in the code resulting in unexpecting behaviour.
+teams, such a mistake could slip in the code resulting in unexpecting
+behaviour.

 The solution to this problem is given by the `NgCycle` annotation.
 When using
 this library, every component should extend `BaseComponent` class inside the